aureliusenterprise/m4i_atlas_core/m4i_atlas_core/entities/atlas/README.md

     )
 )

-# Finally, we assign include reference as part of the domain lead attribute.
+# Finally, we include the reference as part of the domain lead attribute.
 data_domain_attributes.domain_lead = [domain_lead_ref]
 ```